(24th March 2013 – 20 Miles)

 but for long hours and miles there was only me.

-Eventually, at Bloworth Crossing, I sadly bid farewell to the Cleveland Way (we would meet again near Robin Hood’s Bay)
+Eventually, at Bloworth Crossing, I sadly left the Cleveland Way for now (we would meet again near Robin Hood’s Bay)

 and then sped up as I followed the line of an old railway (built to transport iron-ore from nearby Rosedale to Teeside and Durham).
 It was getting late and I wanted to reach my bed before dark.